ultimate271/notes/sanderson/elantris/elantris02.01.sanderson.md

 # CHAPTER 1

-## Prince Raoden wakes up to find himself transformed
+## Prince Raoden wakes up to find himself transformed as a Shaod
 Prince Raoden of Arelon awoke early that morning, completely unaware that he had been damned for all eternity.
 Still drowsy, Raoden sat up, blinking in the soft morning light.
 Just outside his open balcony windows he could see the